 At the onset of the pandemic, Building Hope opened an emergency hotline.
 With everyone housebound, urgent home repairs became even more urgent and demand rose as commercial professional service providers ceased to operate.
 The hotline received over 800 calls during the 8 week lockdown (April-June) and, as the organisation was recognised as an essential service provider by the government, it was able to provide relief to 217 families during the period.
 Since lockdown was lifted, requests for help have not abated.
 More and more families who were not considered low-income pre-COVID, are struggling financially as a result of the pandemic.
-Support from the Scheinberg Relief Fund has allowed Building Hope to continue their essential work and provide relief and urgent home repairs to more than 200 families.
+Support from the Scheinberg Relief Fund has allowed Building Hope to continue their essential work and funded emergency repairs at the homes of 31 elderly people and holocaust survivors.